Someone once told me that badminton was a simple game

 - Too often coaches & players fixate on the minor points of technique when its the tactical application that could make the biggest differences

-- I’m very wary of ‘New’ techniques, especially those that only exist on the practice courts and not in competitions
+- I’m very wary of ‘New’ badminton technique, especially those that only exist on the practice courts and not in competitions

 - Coaches must take a view on this topic and be prepared to hear arguments, review their thoughts and do what is best for their players